monome/docs/docs/norns/index.md

 There's a small light near the power plug.
 ORANGE means power.
 WHITE means disk access.

-On the bottom of the norns there is a tiny push switch will hard power-off the device.
+On the bottom of the norns there is a tiny push switch that will hard power-off the device.
 For general shut down use the _sleep_ menu function.
 This fully turns off the norns with a proper software shutdown.
 Use the bottom switch only if something in software went wrong.

 ## AWAKE

 A changing melody will play.

 E1 changes the mode.
-K1+? means hold K1 then push ?
+K1+? means hold K1 then push ?.

 ### STEP